AstuteApp/astute/brainstorms.md

 Astute is not about dashboards, graphs, charts, or "providing insights"...

 >[20131224T08:58-08 | Work, Whole Foods Market, 450 Rhode Island, Potrero Hill, San Francisco, CA]
-Replace arbitrary, biased, and/or illinformed discision making with pragmatic descision making that's always on piont.
+Replace arbitrary, biased, illinformed, and/or poorly reasoned discision making with pragmatic descision making that only gets better and is always on piont.